Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias

 \section{Abstract}

 The SH0ES collaboration Hubble constant determination is in a $\mysim5\sigma$ difference with the \textit{Planck} value, known as the Hubble tension.
 The accuracy of the Hubble constant measured with extragalactic Cepheids depends on robust stellar-crowding background estimation.
-Riess et al. 2020 (R20) compared the light curves amplitudes of extragalactic and MW Cepheids to constrain an unaccounted systematic blending bias, $\gamma=-0.029\pm0.037\,\rm{mag}$, which cannot explain the required, $\gamma=0.24\pm0.05\,\rm{mag}$, to resolve the Hubble tension.
-Further checks by Riess et al. 2022 demonstrate that a possible blending is not likely related to the size of the crowding correction.
-We repeat the R20 analysis, with the following main differences: 1.
-We limit the extragalactic and MW Cepheids comparison to periods $P\lesssim50\,\rm{d}$, since the number of MW Cepheids with longer periods is minimal; 2.
-We use publicly available data to recalibrate amplitude ratios of MW Cepheids in standard passbands; 3.
-We remeasure the amplitudes of Cepheids in NGC 5584 and NGC 4258 in two HST filters (F555W and F350LP) to improve the empirical constraint on their amplitude ratio $A^{555}/A^{350}$.
+Riess et al. (R20) compared light-curve amplitudes of extragalactic and MW Cepheids to constrain an unaccounted systematic blending bias, $\gamma=-0.029\pm0.037\,\rm{mag}$, which cannot explain the required, $\gamma=0.24\pm0.05\,\rm{mag}$, to resolve the Hubble tension.
+Further checks by Riess et al. demonstrate that a possible blending is not likely related to the size of the crowding correction.
+We repeat the R20 analysis, with the following main differences: (1) we limit the extragalactic and MW Cepheids comparison to periods $P\lesssim50\,\rm{d}$, since the number of MW Cepheids with longer periods is minimal; (2) we use publicly available data to recalibrate amplitude ratios of MW Cepheids in standard passbands; (3) we remeasure the amplitudes of Cepheids in NGC 5584 and NGC 4258 in two \textit{Hubble Space Telescope} filters ($F555W$ and $F350LP$) to improve the empirical constraint on their amplitude ratio $A^{555}/A^{350}$.
 We show that the filter transformations introduce an $\myapprox0.04\,\rm{mag}$ uncertainty in determining $\gamma$, not included by R20.
-While our final estimate, $\gamma=0.013\pm0.057\,\rm{mag}$, is consistent with the value derived by R20, the error is somewhat larger, and the best-fit value is shifted by $\myapprox0.04\,\rm{mag}$.
-Although the obtained $\gamma$ for this crowding test is consistent with zero, folding (in quadratures) it is $\myapprox3.0\sigma$ away from aligning with \textit{Planck}.
+While our final estimate, $\gamma=0.013\pm0.057\,\rm{mag}$, is consistent with the value derived by R20 and is consistent with no bias, the error is somewhat larger, and the best-fitting value is shifted by $\myapprox0.04\,\rm{mag}$ and closer to zero.
 Future observations, especially with JWST, would allow better calibration of $\gamma$.